google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 Third-party ads and social widgets have a history of not being particularly considerate of their host pages.
-They tend to run expensive DOM operations on the host page's main thread without consideration for how it will affect the user.
+They tend to run expensive DOM operations on the host page's main thread with no regard for how it will affect the user.

 Also, third-party iframes can change their code at any time, so regressions can happen even if your application code doesn't change.
 Tracking FID on your